Lyra: A Benchmark for Turducken-Style Code Generation: Related Work

-As to the text-to-SQL task, many datasets using SQL as programs have been created, such as Restaurants ~\citep{Restaurants-1, Restaurants-2}, Academic ~\citep{Academic}, Yelp and IMDB ~\citep{Yelp_IMDB}, Scholar ~\citep{Scholar}, WikiSQL ~\citep{wikisql-2017} and Spider ~\citep{spider-2018}.
-These datasets have been studied by researchers in both communities of NLP ~\citep{Scholar,wikisql-top1-emnlp2019, wikisql-top1-2021,spider-top1-2021} and Database ~\citep{Academic,Yelp_IMDB}.
-Using natural language description to generate SQL statements is easier than generating source code needed in development.
-The evaluation method of the text-to-SQL task can also accurately and effectively judge the correctness of the generated SQL statements.
-However, in actual development, SQL statements are often embedded in specific programming languages, such as Python, to perform manipulation.
-For example, the SQL statement "\texttt{ select id in user where name = Bob}" can only query Bob's id value.
+As to the text-to-SQL task, many datasets using SQL as programs have been created, such as Yelp and IMDB ~\cite{Yelp_IMDB}, WikiSQL ~\cite{wikisql-2017} and Spider ~\cite{spider-2018}.
+These datasets have been studied by researchers in both communities of NLP~\cite{sead} and Database ~\cite{Yelp_IMDB}.
+Using natural language description to generate SQL statements is easier than generating source code needed in development. \lqysql{However, the current scenarios of text-to-SQL task are bound with end users, and in actual development, SQL statements are often embedded in specific programming languages, such as Python, to perform database manipulation.} For example, the SQL statement "\texttt{ select id in user where name = Bob}" can only query Bob's id value.
 If you replace "\texttt{ Bob}" with a variable in the base language, you can query any person specified by the variable.

 That is to say, in real-world development, SQL statements are typically embedded in base languages to increase the expressiveness.
 In the field of code generation, this turducken-style task needs to considered to improve the usability of generated code.
 We construct a new dataset, Lyra, about using Python to operate databases to support our task.